bjherger/toxic_comments/docs/writeup/writeup.md

-# Troll hunting: Detecting toxic internet comments with multi-task Deep Learning
+# Detecting toxic comments with multi-task Deep Learning

-**tl;dr:** Surfacing toxic Wikipedia comments, by training an NLP deep learning model utilizing multi-task learning a variety of deep learning architectures.
+**tl;dr:** Surfacing toxic Wikipedia comments, by training an NLP deep learning model utilizing multi-task learning and evaluating a variety of deep learning architectures.

 ## Background

-The internet is a bright place, made dark by a band of trolls.
+The internet is a bright place, made dark by internet trolls.
 To help with this issue, a recent Kaggle competition has provided a large number of internet comments, labelled with whether or not they're toxic.
-The ultimate goal of building a model that can detect (and possibly sensor) these toxic comments.
+The ultimate goal of this competition is to build a model that can detect (and possibly sensor) these toxic comments.

-While I hope to be an altruistic person, I'm actually more interested in using the free, large, and hand-labeled text data set to compare LSTM powered architectures and heuristics.
-So, I guess I get to hunt trolls while providing a case study in text modeling.
+While I hope to be an altruistic person, I'm actually more interested in using the free, large, and hand-labeled text data set to compare LSTM powered architectures and deep learning heuristics.
+So, I guess I get to hunt trolls while providing a casestudy in text modeling.

 ## Data